-When held in the palm, the V-Lux 5 has a comfortable and reassuring feeling.
+When held in the palm, the V-Lux 5 feels comfortable and reassuring.
 Its plastic (yet not overly plastic-y feeling) frame, as opposed to Leica’s more usual metal, build, suggests a deliberately budget-conscious approach this time around – and, more obviously, another collaboration with Panasonic, whose own original Lumix FZ1000 and its more recent Mark II successor this most closely resembles in terms of core lens and sensor specification.
 The Leica X-U is available in black and silver.

 As is customary, we are required to pay a premium for the Leica brand name; specifically, around $280 more compared to the comparable model offered by the electronics manufacturer at the time of this writing.
-Having said all of the above, it appears that the Leica V Lux 5 has been properly constructed, to the point that it wouldn’t break apart with only a few accidental hits.
+However, having said all of the above, the Leica V Lux 5 has been appropriately constructed so that it wouldn’t break apart with only a few accidental hits.

 Leica V-Lux 5 Image Quality

 The colors are as vibrant as we would anticipate seeing from a Panasonic camera—oops, I meant a Leica camera.
 Detail, too, is on par with what we’d expect a bridge camera to deliver.
 This means that, while it’s perfectly acceptable, it’s not quite a match for what we’d expect a compact system camera or DSLR in this price range to deliver.
-However, it is on par with what we’d expect a bridge camera to deliver.
+Again, however, it is on par with what we’d expect a bridge camera to have.

-Neither of those choices could provide the same focal range or lens “poke” as this camera at the same budget, so we will need to anticipate some sacrifices.
+Neither of those choices could provide the same focal range or lens “poke” as this camera at the same budget, so we must anticipate some sacrifices.

-In terms of ISO performance, here the combination of a large lens, a decent maximum aperture, and a large sensor has come up trumps, providing a surprisingly good showing as we dial upwards through the range.
-It is only at the top two settings, including the maximum ISO 25000 equivalent, that we see an obvious degradation in the image when viewing it on screen.
-This is because the combination of a large lens, a decent maximum aperture, and a large sensor has come up trump
+In terms of ISO performance, the combination of a large lens, a decent maximum aperture, and a large sensor has come up trumps, providing a surprisingly good showing as we dial upwards through the range.
+Only at the top two settings, including the maximum ISO 25000 equivalent, do we see a noticeable degradation in the image when viewing it on screen.
+But, again, this is because the combination of a large lens, a decent maximum aperture, and a large sensor has come up trump.

-This indicates that the V-Lux 5 is excellent at providing the goods, whether we are talking about day or night, as long as a stable surface is given.
-What we are paying for in this situation is versatility in the capturing of images.
+This indicates that the V-Lux 5 is excellent at providing the goods, whether day or night, as long as a stable surface is given.
+What we are paying for in this situation is versatility in capturing images.

-In a nutshell, the Leica V-Lux 5 delivers superior performance to that of a point-and-shoot compact camera or an average smartphone.
+The Leica V-Lux 5 delivers superior performance to a point-and-shoot compact camera or an average smartphone.
 Still, it cannot compete with the capabilities of a compact system camera or the results obtained with a DSLR that can be purchased for a comparable price.

-However, if you want a camera that is simpler to hold and quicker to get the hang of than what Leica is accustomed to delivering, then you may want to consider making some sacrifices in this area.
-The camera in question has a broader lens reach than most Leicas, and its handling is more convenient.
+However, if you want a more straightforward camera to hold and quicker to get the hang of than what Leica is accustomed to delivering, you may consider making some sacrifices in this area.
+The camera has a broader lens reach than most Leicas, and handling is more convenient.

 Leica V-Lux 5 Noise

-The V-Lux 5 features 10 different sensitivity levels, ranging from ISO 80 to ISO 25000, all of which are accessible at full resolution.
+The V-Lux 5 features ten different sensitivity levels, ranging from ISO 80 to ISO 25000, all accessible at full resolution.
 These may be chosen in increments of 1EV or 1/3EV, and the user can also set the maximum value that Auto ISO will utilize.